hpluska/APCompSciPrinciples/labs/WebDev/Tables/README.md

 	* If you haven't already done so, on your desktop create a new directory (aka, folder) called MyWebsite
 	* Inside your MyWebsite directory, create another directory called "Tables"
 	* Inside your Tables directory, create a new file called Index.html
+	* Implement challenge 1 below
+	* Show your completed challenge to Ms. Pluska or her designated TA to receive credit for the individual portion of this lab

 ### Challenge 1